-360-degree feedback is also known as multi-source assessment or multi rater feedback.
-It is the process where an employee’s performance is evaluated through feedback given by people who are closely associated with him or her at workplace.
-The feedback providers include subordinates, colleagues, customer, managers and others as per the job role.
+360 degree feedback is also known as multi-source assessment or multi-rater feedback.
+It is the process where an employee’s performance is evaluated through feedback given by people who are closely associated with him or her at the workplace.
+The feedback providers include subordinates, colleagues, customer, managers, and others as per the job role.
 Even though a number of organizations have been using performance appraisal methods for a long time, they have not been able to unveil their full potential.
 The issues can range from selecting the right tool to accurately implementing it across all departments.
 If performance appraisal systems are precisely implemented, they have the potential to increase profitability, productivity and ensure better turnover rates.
-This is so because expert counselling, coaching or training, as a result of the feedback given by outside consultant enhances overall workforce efficiency.
+This is so because expert counseling, coaching or training, as a result of the feedback given by outside consultant enhances overall workforce efficiency.

 “Failure is constructive feedback that tells you to try a different approach to accomplish what you want.”

 In his book Wealth for All: Living a Life of Success at the Edge of Your Ability, Idowu Koyenikan emphasizes on adopting a different approach after hitting rock bottom.
 Persistence is what leads one to meet desired goals because efforts never go in vain.
 Often, when organizations do not reap the proposed benefits of a feedback tool, they either shun it away entirely or do not look out for better options.
 Not always, the tool efficiency needs to be blamed.
 Sometimes, the issue in yielding quality results rests on the way HRs implement the feedback, process of performance appraisal.

 Are you experiencing glitches in your 360 degree assessment?

 Do you find your existing performance appraisal method ineffective?

 Let’s quickly take you through a few easy steps to successfully conduct 360 degree feedback in your organization.